Tuttotorna/OMNIABASE/PHILOSOPHY.md

 - observer-centered viewpoints
 - familiar scientific conventions

-Omniabase does not reject these forms.
+OMNIABASE does not reject these forms.

 It refuses to grant them unquestioned closure.